Overcoming Paralysis by Analysis

 - Narrow down your interests to two or three different niches you might base your business on.
 Scot is into literature, current events, and fly fishing.

 Go through the steps to figure out whether each has a sufficiently large target market to make for a viable business.
-All the details and step-by-step instructions are here in my essay “Get Ready.”
-But basically, you are looking for lots of web traffic and other businesses in that niche.
+Basically, you are looking for lots of web traffic and other businesses in that niche.
 If there are people selling products in that area, that means it is a saleable idea.

 In Scot’s case, current events is a "hot" topic all the time — but it's hard to sell products in this niche with so many free providers of news out there.
 However, fly fishing and literature do pass the test.